JRowles447/Network_Calculator/README.md

 ## Testing
 ---
-Extensive testing was preformed over both of the UDP and TCP protocols.
+Extensive testing was performed over both of the UDP and TCP protocols.
+For the both, several tests for each of the four operations were performed and the results (the calculated value and the status code) were checked.
+There was also a test checking that divide by zero was rejected by the server (Result = -1 and Status = 300).
+A check was also performed to check that invalid operators (i.e. ones that are not '+', '-', '\*', '\') were rejected.
+Another test was performed to test whether invalid operands (i.e. that the operands are digits and not operators or letters) were rejected.
+A final check was performed to test whether arguments of an invalid length (e.g. '+, 4' or '8'), were rejected.

 ## Dependencies
 ---
 Uses Python version 3.5.3